 Should you use Indeed’s resume builder?

-You should be uploading your resume to Indeed.
-This article covers the reasons why you shouldn’t use its resume builder, specifically.
+Zipjob’s team of career experts, Fortune 500 recruiters, and experienced hiring managers recommend that you do upload your resume to Indeed.
+This article covers the reasons why you shouldn’t use its resume builder tool, specifically.

 Indeed has a resume builder which allows you to input your information–skills, education, work experience, etc.–which it formats into a resume you can use to apply for various positions.